vbontempi/solution-tutorials/text-analysis-code-engine.md

 {: #text-analysis-code-engine-deploy_app}
 {: step}

-{{site.data.keyword.codeengineshort}} Applications run your code to serve HTTP requests, autoscale up and back down to zero, and offer traffic routing to multiple revisions.
+{{site.data.keyword.codeengineshort}} Applications run your code to serve HTTP requests, automatically scale up and back down to zero, and offer traffic routing to multiple revisions.
 In this section, you will deploy your frontend and backend applications to the {{site.data.keyword.codeengineshort}} project.
 The **frontend** web application will allow users to upload text files, while the **backend** application will write the file to {{site.data.keyword.cos_full_notm}}.

 We've already built images for the two applications and pushed them to the public {{site.data.keyword.registryshort_notm}}.
 You will use these pre-built container images to deploy the respective applications.
 Creation of your own applications will be covered in a later step.